wp-plugins/social-dropdown/readme.txt

 == Changelog ==

+* 1.3.3 - Fixed RawSugar links.
+Thanks to phprocket for informing the problem.
 * 1.3.2 - Fixed path problems.
 * 1.3.1 - Added file checks.
 * 1.3.0 - Allowed for configuration of bookmarks via `Options > Social Dropdown`.
 [Currently in testing.]